s3701549/COSC1078A1/README.md

    <img src="advertisement.PNG" alt="advertisement">

-<h3> ● A description (in your own words) of the position, and particularly what makes this position appealing to you.</h3>
+<h3> ● A description of the position, and particularly what makes this position appealing to you.</h3>

 <p>The position of this job is developing application, such as application encryption, Build and test modules coded and so on.
 I like this job because I think programming is interesting, it’s a teamwork,also I can develop myself while l am doing this job.</p>

-<h3> ● A description (in your own words) of the skills, qualifications and experience required for the position. </h3>
+<h3> ● A description of the skills, qualifications and experience required for the position. </h3>
 <p>Get this job need Strong programming skills.
 You should know different programming languages such as JAVA and C or C++ and use it proficiency.
 Understanding of encryption is also a important part of this job, if you can do that, you will be considered first.</p>

-<h3> ● A description (in your own words) of the skills, qualifications and experience you currently have.</h3>
+<h3> ● A description of the skills, qualifications and experience you currently have.</h3>

 <p>I just a new learner to the programming, now l can only use some basic programming knowledge to do some easy work.
 I have no work experience and necessary qualifications.</p>